 - Prepare Your Eggs.
 Try to obtain the freshest eggs you can for this recipe.
 Ideally, you should gather your eggs from your homestead and prepare your powdered eggs as soon as possible.
 If you don’t have enough chickens to produce two dozen eggs quickly, get some more from a fellow farmer or homesteader, or buy some from a local store.
 Prior to proceeding to the next steps, wash any eggs you’ve gathered under warm water and wipe them off with a clean towel.

 - Cracking Your Eggs.
 Crack your eggs into a large mixing bowl, yolks and all.
 Take care not to get eggshells or other materials into the bowl.
 If you do, use a fork to carefully fish any debris out, working the material out along the side of the bowl.
-If you have a compost pile, you should collect up all of the eggshells, smash them up, and then add them to the pile.
 Once all two dozen of your eggs are in the mixing bowl, transfer them to your blender.
 Then, thoroughly wash and dry your mixing bowl, and set it aside for use later.

 - Mixing Your Eggs.
 Once your eggs are in the blender, blend them at medium speed for approximately two minutes.
 If you have a smaller blender, you may need to blend them in two separate batches, since the egg mixture fills with air and expands a bit as you blend it all together.
 Once your eggs are fully mixed, you will be ready to transfer them over to your dehydrator racks.